silentrobi/BlogApp/ReadMe.md

 The `BlogApp` repository has two main folders, one is `composes` and another is `scripts`.
 - `composes` folder has `docker-compose` files for micro services and common services like postgresql, rabbitmq etc.
-- `scripts` folder has git-clone.sh that clones above repositories and compile.sh.
+- `scripts` folder has `git-clone.sh` that clones above repositories and `compile.sh`.

 ## How to start the project?
-- Run the compile.sh script file under the folder `BlogApp/scripts`.
+- Run the `compile.sh` script file under the folder `BlogApp/scripts`.
 This will clone all the repositories, build and run them as docker containers.
 This will also build and run common services defined in `infrastructure.yml` file under `BlogApp/composes` folder .
 - Visit `http://localhost:5000` from your browser and you will get `hello world` message.

 ## Indentity Server Endpoints